juliengrima/cinemovies/README.md

             10 for admin access click on logo (c) in the footer
                     ex : (c) create by XXXXXXXX
+            11 In the navbar use logo + color green to create a new bouton
+                    and after create a category in dropdown 12 Now you can insert a new movie

     ## when you create a bundle :